DSC_0120.JPG

 this semester in sunday school

-On the second and fourth Sundays of each month, Sunday School will be in person at St. Matthias’.
+On the first and third Sundays of January and February 2026, Sunday School will be in person at St. Matthias’, with a return to our schedule of second and fourth Sundays beginning in March.
 We’re conscious of the need to maintain cleanliness and good ventilation, and we’re asking our families to do their part, too!
 We encourage anyone with a fever to stay home, and runny noses will be required to wear masks.
 We have our own pediatric masks available for anyone who develops a need during Sunday School, too.
 For more information about our in-person plan, drop us a line!

 This semester, we’re spending time with stories Jesus told - and stories about Jesus! - in line with the lectionary.
 As we follow the liturgical calendar through our celebration of festivals like the Season of Creation, Thanksgiving, All Saints, Advent, and Christmas, we’ll discover the ways that the different seasons of our life as a community teach us lessons we can use in our whole lives.